-Stephen McKenna has had many solo exhibitions including major shows at the Museum of Modern Art, Oxford in 1983, Stadtische Kunstalle, Duesseldorf in 1986, the Irish Museum of Modern Art in 1993.
-He participated in Documenta 7 in 1982, Classical Spirit at San Francisco Museum of Modern Art, 'Falls the Shadow' at the Hayward Gallery, London in 1886 and 'Avant Garde of the 80's', Los Angeles County Museum of Modern Art in 1987.
-His work is represented in many international collections such as the Irish Museum of Modern Art, the Tate Gallery, London.
+Stephen McKenna has had major solo exhibitions at the Museum of Modern Art, Oxford in 1983, Stadtische Kunsthalle, Duesseldorf in 1986 and the Irish Museum of Modern Art in 1993.
+He participated in Documenta 7 in 1982, Classical Spirit at San Francisco Museum of Modern Art and `Falls the Shadow' at the Hayward Gallery, London, in 1986 and Avant Garde of the 80's, Los Angeles County Museum of Modern Art in 1987.
+His work is represented in such collections as the Irish Museum of Modern Art and the Tate Gallery, London.
 A major exhibition of his work will take place at the Hans and Sophie Teuber-Arp Foundation, Bonn in March 2000,